- Identify possible challenges families face and considerations for parenting in early childhood.

-- Acknowledge difference circumstances and aspects affecting military families.
+- Acknowledge different circumstances and aspects affecting military families.

-Families want their young children to develop in ways that will help them become and feel successful in school and in life.
-Across the country, some of our youngest children are experiencing great stress, and families find themselves without the resources to provide the things necessary for their healthy development.
+Families want their young children to develop in ways that will help them become successful in school and in life.
+Across the country, some of our youngest children are experiencing great stress, and families find themselves without the necessary resources to provide for their healthy development.

 Strengthening Families Protective Factors Framework